patryk1999/DECO7381/README.md

 ## Frontend

 ### RoomScreen

 The Room screen in the frontend functions as a mediator.
 Facilitating a connection between the two runners using WebRTC technology.
 When both runners are ready a video call will commence and a start run button will allow for the run to start.

 Followed Guide: https://www.100ms.live/blog/flutter-webrtc

+## Plugins

+On the Run screen the get the users location we have used the Flutter GeoLocator plugin: https://pub.dev/packages/geolocator For the map we have used the google_maps_flutter package: https://pub.dev/packages/google_maps_flutter

-## Running frontend
+### Running frontend

-Download flutter following the flutter installation guide [Installation Guide](https://docs.flutter.dev/get-started/install) Remember to set the path for flutter
+Download flutter following the flutter installation guide [Installation Guide](https://docs.flutter.dev/get-started/install)

+remember to set the path for flutter

 The application can only be run on an actual physical device due to the augmented reality features:
 Follow this guide for Android [Android Flutter Guide](https://appmaking.com/run-flutter-apps-on-android-device/)